 More information is available in the complete rules regarding SCR 49.1(1)(h).

 Emeritus attorneys assist low-income clients through an approved legal services (EAPB) provider by either providing direct legal representation and advice or by participating in clinics and ask-a-lawyer programs throughout the state.
 More information is available in the complete rules regarding the Emeritus Attorney Pro Bono Program (SCR 49.1(1)(b)).

 In order to certify for this limited practice, please download and complete the form for the Emeritus Attorney Pro Bono (SCR 49.1(1)(b)).

 Nevada Supreme Court Rule 49.3 provides a method for law students to practice law in a limited fashion for the purpose of practical training.

 There is no fee to submit the application.
 All forms must be completed and submitted simultaneously.
 Students enrolled at the William S. Boyd School of Law are directed to begin their application process at the Thomas & Mack Legal Clinic.
 The clinic is located on the first floor of the law school and will prepare all the forms necessary to submit your application.

 Students who are not enrolled at William S. Boyd School of Law may submit their applications directly to the State Bar of Nevada, Admissions Department, 3100 W. Charleston Blvd., Suite 100, Las Vegas, NV 89102.

-According to Supreme Court Rule 72.1, an attorney who is admitted to practice law in any other jurisdiction, and who becomes employed by or associated with an organized legal services program funded from state, federal or recognized charitable sources and providing legal assistance to indigents in civil matters, may be admitted to practice before all courts of Nevada.
+According to Supreme Court Rule 49.1(1)(c), an attorney who is admitted to practice law in another U.S. state, territory, or the District of Columbia, and who becomes employed by or associated with an organized legal services program approved by the Access to Justice Commission or its designee and funded from state, federal or recognized charitable sources that provide legal assistance to indigents in civil matters, may apply for limited practice certification.